 - Are interested in a specific vocation that requires training, certification, or trade school such as culinary arts, nursing, graphic design, veterinary tech, etc.

 Typically, residents with academic goals may take college classes at nearby colleges and universities, community college, or online/distance learning programs.
 Residents will meet regularly with the CED Coordinator and other team members for support and skills coaching to help them manage their mental health while balancing treatment programming and their academic pursuits.
 Additional supports such as tutoring and disability accommodations can be arranged.
-All residents enrolled in classes will also attend Academic Success Group weekly for study assistance and peer support.
+All residents enrolled in classes will also attend Academic Success Group and Study Halls.